The Roanoke Girls by Amy Engel

 For the most part, I found the main characters complex, flawed, and intriguing.
 But I found the secondary characters a little flat, a little stereotypical, a little uneven.

-I love stories about messed up people and families and the whole prodigal son/daughter thing.
+I love stories about messed up people and families and the prodigal son/daughter thing.
 I love eerie, personal mysteries that bring broken families back together just to break them again.
 But I didn’t love the direction this story took.
-I was uncomfortable the whole time.
+I was uncomfortable the entire time.

 Maybe that was the intention of the book?
 If so, it just wasn’t for me.
-That being said, if you like really dark stories that use that darkness as a catalyst for character exploration, you might enjoy this book.
-It is well written, and, like I said, the main characters were really interesting.
+However, if you like really dark stories that use that darkness as a catalyst for character exploration, you might enjoy this book.
+It is well written with really interesting main characters.

 Tuesday, March 7th: Booksie’s Blog